kittensyzygy/web-app/11ty/documentation/formatting-guide.md

 ## Ignoring Markdown formatting

-To format text, Markdown uses symbols that have different meanings in other contexts.
+To format text, Markdown uses symbols (including some not mentioned in this guide) that have different meanings in other contexts.
 For example, the hash symbol `#` is used to format headings in Markdown, but outside of Markdown it has other uses: among other things, it's sometimes used to mean "number" or is used to make hashtags on social media.
 Occasionally, you might write a symbol and Markdown will confuse it for a formatting annotation.
 If this occurs, you might be able to make Markdown "ignore" the symbol.
 To do this, type a backslash `\` before the symbol you want Markdown to ignore.
 For example:

 Type this: | ... to get this:
 --------------|-----------------